pattenmlane/PattenLaneQuantResearchRepo/README.md

 - Constructing OFI at **multiple depth levels**, not just at the best quotes.
 - Using **Lasso regression** to estimate sparse cross‑impact coefficients in a large asset universe.

-Our script reproduces the feature engineering part of that pipeline so the downstream modelling (OLS, Lasso, VAR, …) can be plugged in seamlessly.
+The script reproduces the feature engineering part of that pipeline so the downstream modelling (OLS, Lasso, VAR, …) can be plugged in seamlessly.

 --------------------------------------------------------------------
 2. Feature Definitions